 In prison, everyone called him ‘coach.’
 Formerly on the sidelines, but now at the gate, Bill continues to encourage and help others achieve their goals in life.

 Congratulations to Bill Gaertner on being named the 2020 St. Dismas Award recipient.
-This award will be presented by Deacon Seigfried Presberry, a representative of the Dismas Ministry Board of Directors, on March 26, in Baltimore, MD.
+Bill Gaertner will be presented with the award on Thursday, September 30, 2021 in Baltimore, MD.